crisCiobanu/42_Get_next_line/README.md

 - There are few tests in the `main` function in `get_next_line.c` file , uncommenting the main and compiling the project will launch the tests.
 - A third party tester is available on [GNL Tester](https://github.com/Tripouille/gnlTester)

+## About Ecole 42 Mulhouse

+> Ecole 42 Mulhouse a part of **42 Network** that includes 44 campuses in 26 countries, is a software-engineering school that provides a different way of teaching programmig.

+### The 42 Method:
+- Learnig to Learn
+- Learning together : Peer-to-Peer
+- Learning throw practice